Village Hall, Photo by Lauren Hanaman

 Refuse and Recycling pick up

 The pick up for your home will be weekly on Friday.
-All waste should be placed in containers no larger than 30 gallons and not weighing more than 50 pounds.
+All waste should be placed in containers no larger than 30 gallons and not weighing more than 50 pounds (provided by homeowner).
+Recycling bins can be obtained from John’s Disposal.
 Pick up will be made from outside and next to your garage.
 Collections begin at 7:00 am.
 Please make sure your garbage is available for pick up by that time.
 Please do the following:

 Garbage or recycling was not picked